 1.1.
-Overview
+Overview.
 The Fish Passage Plan (FPP) is developed by the U.S. Army Corps of Engineers (Corps) in coordination with the region's fish agencies, Indian tribes, Bonneville Power Administration (BPA), and other participants through the Corps' Fish Passage Operations and Maintenance Coordination Team (FPOM).
 The FPP describes year-round project operations necessary to protect and enhance anadromous and resident fish species listed as endangered or threatened under the Endangered Species Act (ESA), as well as other migratory fish species.
 The FPP guides Corps actions in regard to providing fish protection and passage at the eight Corps mainstem lower Columbia and Snake River projects, and at Chief Joseph Dam.
 Other Corps documents and agreements related to fish passage at these projects are consistent with the FPP.

 The FPP is revised as necessary to incorporate changes to project operations and maintenance as a result of new facilities or changes in operational procedures.
 Revisions will incorporate changes adopted through coordination with the National Oceanic and Atmospheric Administration (NOAA) Fisheries and U.S. Fish and Wildlife Service (USFWS) as part of the ESA Section 7 consultation, Recovery Plan, or Section 10 permit processes, and through consideration of other regional input and plans.
 When revising the FPP, the Corps also considers the amended Northwest Power and Conservation Council's Columbia River Basin Fish and Wildlife Program to the fullest extent practicable.
+If any revisions to the FPP are necessary, they will be made in accordance with the coordination process for revisions contained in section 1.10.2 of the FPP.

 The current FPP revisions reflect provisions contained in the NOAA Fisheries Biological Opinion (BiOp), issued November 30, 2004, and titled "Consultation on Remand for Operation of the Columbia River Power System and 19 Bureau of Reclamation Projects in the Columbia Basin," Updated Proposed Action (UPA) prepared by the Corps, BPA, and the Bureau of Reclamation (Action Agencies) and released November 24, 2004, and USFWS BiOp, issued December 20, 2000, and titled "Effects to Listed Species from Operations of the Federal Columbia River Power System."
 The Corps prepared a Record of Consultation and Statement of Decision (ROCASOD) relative to the NOAA Fisheries BiOp in January 2005 and also prepared a ROCASOD relative to the USFWS BiOp in May 2001.
 The two ROCASODs state how the Corps plans to meet its ESA responsibilities to protect multiple ESA-listed fish species.
-Also, the Action Agencies are preparing an Implementation Plan (IP) as called for in the 2004 UPA.
-Longer-term project actions to increase capability and reliability of project fish passage are described in the IP.